Bruce1102/Exotic-Options-Pricing/README.md

 <h3>Option Classes:</h3>
 For each type of exotic option, a dedicated class is defined.
 These classes provide functionalities to simulate the asset's behavior and compute its payoff.

+- **1. Asian Option:**

+Simulate price of underlying asset, compute the average price of the path taken.
+Compare with the spot price or the provided strike price (depending whether it is a floating or fixed Asian option)

+- **2. Barrier Option:**

+The 'BarrierOption' class contains an boolean attribute 'knocked_in' or 'knocked_out'.
+The purpose of this attribute is to indicate whether the option has surpassed the barrier hence causing the option to become valueless.

+- **3. Lookback Option:**

+The 'LookbackOption' class contains a attribute 'hist_low' and 'hist_high' which represents the lowest and highest price in the simulated prices.
+These values will be used to determine the payoff of the option.

 <h3>Monte Carlo Simulation:</h3>